spatiban9/spatiban9.github.io/README.md

 Bootstrap v5.3, is used for layout, modals, and responsive design of the website.

-W3C HTML Validator and WAVE Accessibility Tool are used to make sure HTML and CSS are symantically correct, and to test and improve accessibility.
+W3C HTML Validator and WAVE Accessibility Tool are used to make sure HTML and CSS are semantically correct, and to test and improve accessibility.

 ## Deployed site link